tomcam/least-github-pages/docs/adding-assets-directory-github-pages.md

-# Adding an assets directory GitHub Pages
+# Adding an assets directory to GitHub Pages

 GitHub Pages is based on [Jekyll](https://jekyllrb.com), which expects graphic images and custom CSS to be in a directory named `assets`.